Spay & Neuter

 Before You Arrive For Pet Spaying & Neutering

-We will email surgery registration forms prior to your visit; please fill them out and bring them with you to your surgery appointment.
-This will greatly decrease the time spent on the necessary paperwork at the clinic in the morning.
+We will email surgery registration forms before your visit; please complete them and bring them to your surgery appointment.
+This will significantly decrease the time spent on the necessary paperwork at the clinic in the morning.
 Please allow 20-30 minutes for check-in on the day of surgery.

 We will be discussing the option to do pre-anesthetic blood testing for your pet at check-in.
-Our staff will share with you the importance of doing these blood tests as an evaluation of the overall health and function of the internal organs responsible for processing the anesthesia and medications.
+Our staff will share with you the importance of doing these blood tests to evaluate the overall health and function of the internal organs responsible for processing the anesthesia and medications.
 Although there are always inherent risks associated with surgery and anesthesia, these tests can help detect problems that may alter anesthetic protocols or even re-evaluate your pet as a candidate for surgery and reduce the risk factors involved.
-These tests are one way to have a look at the internal health of your pet.
-Please see the pricing and services page for more detailed information on the different tests available and recommendations for your pet.
+These tests are one way to look at your pet’s internal health.
+Please see the pricing and services page for more detailed information on the tests available and pet recommendations.

-We would like to help to identify certain conditions prior to surgery that may need attention during your pet’s procedure if indicated.
+We would like to help identify specific conditions prior to surgery that may need attention during your pet’s procedure if indicated.
 For example:

 - Retained deciduous teeth – this is when the baby teeth remain, and the adult teeth are already coming in, usually around 4-7 months.
 You will see both teeth present adjacent to each other.
 The canine teeth (fang teeth) are most commonly affected.
 This condition is more common in toy and small breeds.